-Please use caution — and try not to over think the hCG numbers in front of you.
+Please use caution — and try not to overthink the hCG numbers in front of you.
 A normal pregnancy may have low hCG levels and result in a perfectly healthy baby.
 The results from an ultrasound after 5 – 6 weeks gestation are much more accurate than using hCG numbers.
 At 7 – 8 weeks gestation, the heartbeat can then be detected.

 IVF Success Rates

 IVF success rates are the percentage of all IVF procedures that result in a favorable outcome.
-Based on the calculation method used for evaluation of the outcomes, there are two types of success rates: pregnancy and live birth rates.
+Based on the calculation method used for the evaluation of the outcomes, there are two types of success rates: pregnancy and live birth rates.

-The live birth rate is the percentage of all IVF cycles that lead to a live birth.
+The live birth rate is the percentage of all IVF cycles that lead to live birth.
 This rate excludes miscarriage or stillbirth, and multiple-order births, such as twins and triplets, are considered one pregnancy.

-Clinical pregnancy rate is used most often when the number of live births is not yet available.
+The clinical pregnancy rate is used most often when the number of live births is not yet available.
 Pregnancy rates are more convenient to use since a pregnancy takes about 40 weeks to reach full term and the end results still may not be known.
 That is why our IVF clinic publishes only pregnancy rates as they are available.